Nahid Turan, PhD

 Associate Professor

-Prior to joining Coriell, I was an associate scientist at the Fels Institute for Cancer Research and Molecular Biology at Temple University School of Medicine.
-I completed my postdoctoral fellowships at Fels, in collaboration with the University of Pennsylvania and Penn Fertility Clinic, employing whole genome genotyping, expression and methylation platforms, and bioinformatics to study the effect of assisted reproductive technologies on the human epigenome and transcriptome.
-I earned my undergraduate degree in biochemistry, an advanced degree in toxicology, and doctorate in biochemistry and molecular biology from the University of Birmingham in the United Kingdom.
+Prior to becoming VP of Operations and CBO, I served as Chief Laboratory Officer and PI for both the NIGMS Repository and the Congenital Heart Disease GEnetic NEtwork Study (CHD GENES) Biorepository at Coriell.
+CHD GENES is a multi-center, prospective observational cohort study and participants are recruited from the Pediatric Cardiac Genomics Consortium's (PCGC) centers of the NIH/NHLBI-sponsored Bench to Bassinet (B2B) Program.
+Before joining Coriell, I was an associate scientist at the Fels Institute for Cancer Research and Molecular Biology at Temple University School of Medicine in Philadelphia, PA.
+I completed my postdoctoral fellowships at the Fels, in collaboration with the University of Pennsylvania and Penn Fertility Clinic, employing whole genome genotyping, expression and methylation platforms, and bioinformatics to study the effect of assisted reproductive technologies on the human epigenome and transcriptome.
+I earned my undergraduate degree in biochemistry, an advanced degree in toxicology, and a doctorate in biochemistry and molecular biology from the University of Birmingham in the United Kingdom.

 Education